Hasdai ibn Shaprut

+He served as a minister at the court of Caliph Abd al-Rahman III of Córdoba, where he was responsible for foreign affairs and diplomacy.
+Renowned for his medical expertise, most famously for treating the obesity of Sancho of León, he is also remembered for overseeing the Arabic translation of De Materia Medica by Dioscorides, which became a cornerstone of medieval pharmacology.

+Biography

-His father, Isaac ben Ezra, was a wealthy and learned Jew of Jaén.
-Hasdai acquired in his youth a thorough knowledge of Hebrew, Arabic, and Latin, the last-named language being at that time known only to the higher clergy of Spain.
-He also studied medicine, and is said to have discovered a panacea, called Al-Faruk.
-Appointed physician to Caliph Abd-ar-Rahman III (912-961), he, by his engaging manners, knowledge, character, and extraordinary ability, gained his master's confidence to such a degree that he became the caliph's confidant and faithful counselor.
+Hasdai was born around 915 in Jaén, and his father, Isaac ben Ezra, was a wealthy and learned Jew.
+Hasdai acquired in his youth a thorough knowledge of Hebrew, Arabic, and Latin, the latter being known only to the higher clergy of Spain at the time.
+He also studied medicine.

+Appointed physician to Caliph Abd-ar-Rahman III (912–961), he, by his engaging manners, knowledge, character, and extraordinary ability, gained his master's confidence to such a degree that he became the caliph's confidant and faithful counselor.
 Without bearing the title of vizier he was in reality minister of foreign affairs; he had also control of the customs and ship-dues in the port of Córdoba.
 Hasdai arranged the alliances formed by the caliph with foreign powers, and he received the envoys sent by the latter to Córdoba.

-In 949 an embassy was sent by Constantine VII to form a diplomatic league between the hard-pressed Byzantine empire and the powerful ruler of Spain.
-Among the presents brought by the embassy was a magnificent codex of Pedanius Dioscorides' work on botany, which the Arabic physicians and naturalists valued highly.
-Hasdai, with the aid of a learned Greek monk named Nicholas, translated it into Arabic, making it thereby the common property of the Arabs and of medieval Europe.
+As a physician

+Hasdai ibn Shaprut is said to have discovered a panacea, called Al-Faruk.

+Hasdai ibn Shaprut gained renown in al-Andalus for his medical expertise, described by the 11th-century Toledan qadi Said al-Andalusi as a physician "whose cures were successful and his praise on everyone's lips."
+He is known for successfully treating the obesity of Sancho of León, the grandson of the queen of Navarre.
+One of his most notable contributions to medicine was overseeing the Arabic translation of De Materia Medica by Dioscorides, a foundational Greek work on pharmacology, thereby helping to establish it as the standard reference text in both the Islamic world and medieval Europe.